codewools/FYP-Emergency-Alert-System/README.md

+PROJECT IS COMPLETED BUT ITS' NOT PUBLISHED YET, CONTACT FOR THE PROJECT & INSTRUCTIONS

 # 🚨 EMS - Emergency Alert System App

 EMS is a real-time mobile emergency alert system built using **React Native**.
 It enables users to send SOS alerts, receive suspicious activity notifications, and monitor their surroundings using integrated CCTV + AI technology.